The Hidden Benefits of Quitting

 Success—in life, in work, in creative pursuits—is synonymous with keeping our noses to the grindstone as we rack up the requisite 10,000 hours that Malcolm Gladwell popularized.

 There are many reasons to celebrate grit.
 The things that we value most, from meaningful relationships to professional triumphs, require us to persist through challenging times.
-Thomas Edison churned out more than 1,000 unsuccessful prototypes before inventing a working lightbulb.
+Thomas Edison reportedly churned out more than 1,000 unsuccessful prototypes before inventing a working light bulb.
 Where would we be if he threw up his hands after failure number 500?

 Perseverance is a necessary ingredient for human thriving, but we must be thoughtful about what we’re persevering at and why.
 There’s nothing admirable about working doggedly toward a goal that no longer matters to you, and there’s nothing shameful about reevaluating your path.

-Whether it means ending a relationship that you’ve invested years in, shelving a screenplay that’s just not working, or just choosing not to be the last person in the office the night before a big presentation, the choice not to grit it out can be a very difficult one.
+Whether it means ending a relationship that you’ve invested years in, shelving a screenplay that’s just not working, or just choosing to maintain your work-life balance and leave the office on time the night before a big presentation, the choice not to grit it out can be a very difficult one.

-Is your work process no longer pleasurable?
-Is the future you’re working toward no longer the one you want?
-Then consider what kind of future you do want.
-Consider who it is that you do want to be, and where it is that you do want to go.
+Consider who it is that you want to be, and where it is that you want to go.
 Quitting can be a hard choice to make, but often it’s a brave one, as well.

 More Videos, Articles, & Podcasts